SkillartzHD/HLDS-Shield-1.0.7-/README.md

 Fixes and certain bugs in amxx?

 - yes , only known ones such as connecting a player without admin by blocking amxxauth + long string with replace_all causing crash to server in SayText + etc..

+What do i do if the rehlds version does not work?

+- just download the Lite version (without orpheu/okapi) and then it will work

+What is WHBlocker ?

+- he blocks wallhack/esphack , you shield_wh_blocker for it